-- Taste: it’s creamy, indulgent and gently flavoured with the joy that is Baileys Irish cream.
+- Taste: This no bake Baileys dessert is creamy, indulgent and gently flavoured with the joy that is Baileys Irish cream.

-- Texture: the cheesecake is soft, smooth and decadently creamy.
-However, there’s the crunch of the biscuit base plus nuggets of Irish cream truffles mingled into the cheesecake to add contrast and interest.
+- Texture: The cheesecake is soft, smooth and decadently creamy.
+However, there's the crunch of the biscuit base plus nuggets of Irish cream truffles mingled into the cheesecake to add contrast and interest.

 - Feeds a crowd: expect 12-15 portions from this bake.

-Ingredients notes
+Ingredients Notes

-Irish Cream: for me there is no substitute to Baileys when it comes to Irish cream liqueur.
-Call me a snob if you like, I won’t be offended.
+Irish Cream: For me, there is no substitute to Baileys when it comes to Irish cream liqueur.
+Call me a snob if you like, I won't be offended.
 If you prefer a different brand of this creamy liqueur, feel free to use it.

-Butter: real butter rather than baking margarine makes a big difference to the biscuit crumb base of this dessert.
+Butter: Real butter rather than baking margarine makes a big difference to the biscuit crumb base of this dessert.

 Biscuits: I've used classic digestive biscuits for my base and included a handful of milk chocolate chips to create a lovely base to my Irish cheesecake.